 Users can choose to follow other users, with tweets from those they have chosen to follow appearing in their feed.
-They have the option to make their tweets private, appearing only to their followers.
+They may make their own tweets private, appearing only to their followers.
 Public posts are searchable and viewable by anyone, even without a those without an account.
 Users can reply directly to posts, and also have the option to send private messages.

 A range of Twitter business features are also available.
-Brands can post promoted tweets, post from promoted Twitter accounts, or promote Twitter trends (using the # feature).
+Brands can post promoted tweets, post from promoted Twitter accounts, or promote Twitter trends (using the #, or hashtag, feature, pioneered by Twitter).
 Promoted content appears to the users to whom it is most relevant, based on their stated information and usage of Twitter.
 Tweetdeck is an official tool that allows businesses to manage, monitor, and schedule tweets.

-As well as being accessible through web browsers, Twitter apps are available across a range of mobile devices (iOS and Android).
+As well as being accessible through web browsers, Twitter apps are available across a range of mobile devices (iOS, Android, and more).
 Tweets and feeds can also be embedded into web content – a mainstay of the online news landscape.

 Table of Contents